 You may have noticed that we write about Garibaldi Lake a lot.
-Mostly for two reasons first, it’s iconic.
+Mostly for two reasons, firstly because it’s iconic.
 The unforgettable turquoise waters, glacier views, volcanic peaks and surrounding wildflower meadows make it one of the most beautiful lakes in BC.
 It has been called the “crown jewel” of Garibaldi Provincial Park by travel writers and it is one of the must-do day trips from Vancouver for residents and visitors.
 Secondly, and our most favourite reason, is because the geological story of this region is simply fascinating.
 It has an origin story dating back over 250 million years and the mountains around the lake are still moving today, rising skyward at a rate of 1 -4 millimetres per year!

 One of the most astounding facts about the Barrier is that there would be no Garibaldi Lake without it.
 The Barrier is a natural lava dam that formed over 10,000 years ago following an eruption at Mount Price, one of the 9 volcanoes that surround Garibaldi Lake.
 It is reported that the Barrier is holding back 1 trillion litres of glacial melt and rainwater that has drained into the 250-meter deep valley since the dam’s formation.